austinzheng/clojure-firefly/README.md

 ### Features

 - Less eye-bleedingly ugly CSS and HTML
-- Blog archive page (list of all blog entries by title)
 - Saving draft posts
 - About page
 - Curated links feature
-- Tags for blog posts and links
 - Smart image support (support for uploading and deleting images in blog post editor, thumbnail previews)
 - Possible comment support (or use a third-party solution)